1929 college football season

 The 1929 college football season saw a number of unbeaten and untied teams.
-Purdue, Tulane, Notre Dame and Pittsburgh all finished the regular season with wins over all their opponents.
-Notre Dame was recognized as national champion by two of three contemporary major selectors (the Dickinson and Dunkel Systems), while the third (Houlgate) named USC (10–2).
+Purdue, Tulane, Notre Dame, Western Maryland, and Pittsburgh all finished the regular season with wins over all their opponents.
+Notre Dame was recognized as national champion by all three of the contemporary major selectors (the Dickinson System, Dunkel System, and Houlgate System).
+Houlgate would later name USC (10–2) on the basis of post-season play.
 Eight of nine retrospective selectors later also named Notre Dame and USC as No. 1 teams.